History: Other fields

 History employs an interdisciplinary methodology, drawing on findings from fields such as archaeology, geology, genetics, anthropology, and linguistics.
 (Note: They are sometimes grouped under the label auxiliary sciences of history.)
 Archaeologists study human-made historical artefacts and other forms of material culture.
 Their findings provide crucial insights into past human activities and cultural developments.
 The interpretation of archaeological evidence presents challenges that differ from standard historical work with written documents.
 At the same time, it offers new possibilities by presenting information that was not recorded, allowing historians to access the past of non-literate societies and marginalized groups within literate societies by studying the remains of their material culture.
 Before the advent of modern archaeology in the 19th century, antiquarianism laid the groundwork for this discipline and played a vital role in preserving historical artefacts.

 Geology and other earth sciences help historians understand the environmental contexts and physical processes that affected past societies, including climate conditions, landscapes, and natural events.
 Genetics provides key information about the evolutionary origins of humans as a species, human migration, ancestry, and demographic changes.
 Anthropologists investigate human culture and behaviour, such as social structures, belief systems, and ritual practices.
 This knowledge offers contexts for the interpretation of historical events.
 Historical linguistics studies the development of languages over time, which can be crucial for the interpretation of ancient documents and can also provide information about migration patterns and cultural exchanges.
 Historians further rely on evidence from various other fields belonging to the physical, biological, and social sciences as well as the humanities.

-In virtue of its relation to ideology and national identity, history is closely connected to politics and historical theories can directly impact political decisions.
-For example, irredentist attempts by one state to annex territory of another state often rely on historical theories claiming that the disputed territory belonged to the first state in the past.
+In virtue of its relation to ideology and national identity, history is closely connected to politics, and historical theories can directly impact political decisions.
+For example, irredentist attempts by one state to annex the territory of another state often rely on historical theories claiming that the disputed territory belonged to the first state in the past.
 History also plays a central role in so-called historical religions, which base some of their core doctrines on historical events.
 For instance, Christianity is often categorized as a historical religion because it is centred around historical events surrounding Jesus Christ.
 History is relevant to many fields through the study of their past, including the history of science, mathematics, philosophy, and art.